Which of the following elements is classified as a halogen? | Study Prep in Pearson+

 1

-Recall that halogens are elements found in Group 17 (VIIA) of the periodic table.
-These elements are known for their high reactivity and include fluorine (F), chlorine (Cl), bromine (Br), iodine (I), and astatine (At).

-Identify the group number or family of each element given in the problem: Mg (magnesium), Na (sodium), Cl (chlorine), and Ne (neon).
+Understand the periodic table groups: Elements are organized into groups (columns) based on similar chemical properties.
+Halogens belong to Group 17 of the periodic table.

-Magnesium (Mg) is in Group 2 (alkaline earth metals), Sodium (Na) is in Group 1 (alkali metals), Neon (Ne) is in Group 18 (noble gases), and Chlorine (Cl) is in Group 17 (halogens).
+Identify the group of each element listed: Lithium is in Group 1 (alkali metals), Calcium is in Group 2 (alkaline earth metals), Argon is in Group 18 (noble gases), and Bromine is in Group 17 (halogens).

+Recall the characteristics of halogens: Halogens are nonmetals known for their high reactivity and are found in Group 17, which includes fluorine, chlorine, bromine, iodine, and astatine.

-Since halogens are specifically the elements in Group 17, the element classified as a halogen among the options is chlorine (Cl).
+Match the element to the halogen group: Since Bromine is in Group 17, it is classified as a halogen.

-Therefore, by comparing the group positions of the elements, you can conclude that Cl is the halogen in the list.

 Watch next